andngdtudk/andngdtudk.github.io/blog-posts/mbrl.md

 - Foundation models pretrained on massive data enable few-shot adaptation
 - Transformers unify perception, planning, and control

-This represents the frontier where classical methods meet modern deep learning — where the mathematical foundations we've built meet the empirical power of large-scale learning.
+This represents the frontier where classical methods meet modern deep learning, where the mathematical foundations we've built meet the empirical power of large-scale learning.
 The result is AI systems that can plan, adapt, and generalize in ways that approach human-like flexibility.

 ---